Machine Learning-based Unfolding for Cross Section Measurements in the Presence of Nuisance Parameters: Introduction

 However, one limitation in \textsc{OmniFold}, and all other current machine learning-based methods, is the assumption that the detector response is accurately modeled in the simulation.
 In practice, this is only approximately true, with the simulation potentially depending on a number of nuisance parameters that can be constrained by the observed data.
 Specifically, this means we have the following forward model

 where the response kernel depends on some nuisance parameters $\theta$.
+In our current experiments, $\theta$ is one- or two-dimensional, but it can be extended to higher dimensions as well.
 Without a correctly specified response kernel, the solution by \textsc{OmniFold} and other machine learning methods will be biased.
-Traditionally, this bias has been addressed by repeating the measurement using systematic variations of the detector response, which is an expensive and conservative step.
+Such misspecification can arise from several sources, including incorrect modeling of the detector resolution and biases in the detector response.
+Traditionally, the impact of these systematic uncertainties has been assessed by repeating the measurement under a set of alternative detector-response models.
+These alternatives are typically generated by varying nuisance parameters that encode plausible deviations from the nominal response, which is computationally expensive and often conservative.
 In this paper, we approach this problem by proposing a new algorithm, called Profile \textsc{OmniFold} (POF), for unfolding in the presence of nuisance parameters.
 POF can be seen as an extension to the original OF algorithm, which iteratively reweights the simulated data, but at the same time simultaneously updates the nuisance parameters.
 This paper builds upon and expands the preliminary results presented in the NeurIPS Machine Learning and the Physical Sciences (ML4PS) workshop paper \cite{zhu2024multidimensional}.

 The rest of this paper is organized as follows.
+Section~\ref{sec:data} introduces the motivating application based on CMS Open Data and describes the limitations of the existing methods in this setting.
 In Section \ref{sec:EM_unfolding}, we provide an overview of EM algorithms applied to the unfolding problem, along with recent developments in simulation-based machine learning approaches for this class of problems.
 Building on this foundation, Section \ref{sec:pof} introduces our new methodology, which addresses the challenge posed by nuisance parameters in the response kernel—a scenario where existing machine learning methods do not apply.
 In Section \ref{sec:gaussian}, we demonstrate the proposed method using a simulated Gaussian example.
 Section \ref{sec:open_data} presents an application to publicly available simulated data from the CMS Experiment at the LHC.
 Finally, Section \ref{sec:discussion} discusses the limitations of our approach and outlines directions for future research.
 The proofs of the main propositions as well as additional experimental results are provided in the supplementary material.